readdy/readdy_documentation/readdy_documentation/_sessions_2018/tuesday.md

 From the observable, plot the number of particles for the two species as a function of time in the same plot.
 Make sure to label the lines accordingly.
 Additionally plot the phase space trajectory, i.e. plot the number of predator particles against the number of prey particles.

+__Question__: What is the period of oscillation?

 ### Task 2) diffusion influenced
 We simulate the same system as in Task 1) but now introduce a scaling parameter $\ell$.
-This scaling parameter is used to control the ratio of reaction rates $\lambda$ and the rate of diffusion encounter $D/R^2$.
+This scaling parameter is used to control the ratio of reaction rates $\lambda$ and the rate of diffusion $D$.

 For a given parameter $\ell$
 - change all reaction rate constants $\tilde\lambda= \lambda\times\sqrt{\ell}$